 In order to construct the skybox, you need to know how one is laid out.
-Here is the layout as read properly by Amnesia 1.3 and above.
+Here is the layout as read properly by Amnesia 131111 and below.
 Top is at an angle because the new orientation of that raw image does not match up to the Left.
 Once you place Top onto the canvas, rotate it 90 degrees clockwise.